How To: Get Rid of Bagworms

-Notice an inexplicable mass destruction, yellowing, or defoliation in your evergreens?
-A close and careful look through the branches might reveal the culprit in clever camouflage: bagworms.
-These destructive insects attack many species of tree or bush, but are most often found on conifers like juniper, pine, arborvitae, cyprus, cedar, and spruce.
-They’re called “bagworms” because after the larvae feed on plants and trees, they encase themselves in cocoon-like “bags” constructed from twigs, leaves, and self-spun silk.
-Once in its bag, a female bagworm can lay 500 to 1,000 eggs—escalating your bagworm problem to an serious infestation fast.
+Once in its bag, a female bagworm can lay 500 to 1,000 eggs, escalating your bagworm problem to a serious infestation fast.
 Each egg will hatch into another bagworm primed to defoliate whatever it’s near.
 The worst part?
 Your problem may go unnoticed until too late because these bags assume the appearance of conifer cones.
-Should you find yourself with a bad case of bagworms, follow this thorough guide to get rid of them.

-If you find just a few bagworms, you may have caught the infestation early that you can effectively control the situation by handpicking the bags off the plants and submerging them in a bucket of soapy water to suffocate the larvae.
+If you find just a few bagworms, you may have caught the infestation early enough that you can effectively control the situation by handpicking the bags off the plants and submerging them in a bucket of soapy water to suffocate the larvae.

 Sometimes it’s not feasible to handpick bagworms, particularly when you’re dealing with tall trees.
 But if you can harness the power of creatures that feed on bagworms, you may still be able to control your bagworm population.

-Bacteria: Bt, the bacteria Bacillus thuringiensis, is effective at controlling bagworms if it’s applied as soon as the eggs hatch in the spring.
+- Bacteria: Bt, the bacteria Bacillus thuringiensis, is effective at controlling bagworms if it’s applied as soon as the eggs hatch in the spring.
 Don’t wait too long—this bacteria won’t be as effective when the larvae have grown large.
 Follow the application instructions on the product you buy, and apply it with a garden sprayer.
-Follow up and reapply every 7 to 10 days until the bagworms are gone.
+Follow up and reapply every seven to 10 days until the bagworms are gone.

-Birds: Sparrows are predators of bagworms, so you may be able to keep the bagworm population down by attracting sparrows to your yard.
+- Birds: Sparrows are predators of bagworms, so you may be able to keep the bagworm population down by attracting sparrows to your yard.
 To make your property more appealing for the birds, provide water at ground level (a low birdbath) as well as materials and places for nesting (thickets and trees).
 Sparrows also appreciate shelter to flit between, so brush piles and shrubbery can be assets, as can dusty areas for dust-bathing.

 No matter where or what time of year you find bagworms, don’t wait to start formulating a plan to eradicate them.
 Left unchecked, they can completely defoliate and kill your yard’s trees, bushes, or hedges.